ffung/community-plugins/deployit-udm-plugins/utility-plugins/keystore-plugin/README.md

 # Overview #

-The Keystore plugin is a Deployit plugin and allows to package certifcates and keys and deploy them to a keystore.KeyStore.
+The Keystore plugin is a Deployit plugin and allows to package certificates and keys and deploy them to a keystore.KeyStore.

 ##Features##
 * Install a certificate;